josharsh/OPython-Init/Lesson 3 - Introduction to OOP Concepts/oops.md

 (Source: [https://www.tutorialspoint.com/python/python_classes_objects.htm](https://www.tutorialspoint.com/python/python_classes_objects.htm))

 Python has been an object-oriented language since it existed.
-Because of this, creating and using classes and objects are downright easy.
-This chapter helps you become an expert in using Python's object-oriented programming support.If you do not have any previous experience with object-oriented (OO) programming, you may want to consult an introductory course on it or at least a tutorial of some sort so that you have a grasp of the basic concepts.However, here is a small introduction of Object-Oriented Programming (OOP) to bring you at speed −
+Because of this, creating and using classes and objects is downright easy.
+This chapter helps you become an expert in using Python's object-oriented programming support.
+If you do not have any previous experience with object-oriented (OO) programming, you may want to consult an introductory course on it or at least a tutorial of some sort so that you have a grasp of the basic concepts.However, here is a small introduction of Object-Oriented Programming (OOP) to bring you up to speed −

 ## Overview of OOP Terminology